 One other reason why Chimgan mountains and the Charvak lake are so popular for people from Tashkent is that it is basically the only worthwhile day trip from Tashkent.

 Many travellers find themselves in Tashkent for much longer than they planned.
-Either to arrange visas or to make use of the city’s facilities and comfort that are lacking elsewhere in central asia.
+Either to arrange visas or to make use of the city’s facilities and comfort that are lacking elsewhere in Central Asia.

-Now, if you are looking to escape the city there are not that many options.
-Some suggest samarkand as a day trip, but I would say that is way too rushed.
+Now, if you are looking to escape the city, there are not that many options.
+Some suggest Samarkand as a day trip, but I would say that is way too rushed.
 There are so many things to do in Samarkand that you need at least 3 days.

 The only reason why the Chimgan mountains and the Charvak lake are not yet popular among travellers is because it is not that easy to get to by public transport.

 How to get to the Chimgan mountains and Charvak Lake

-For independent budget travellers, like me, it is sad to know that to really get to see this part of Uzbekistan you need your own transport.
+For independent budget travellers, like me, it is sad to know that to really see this part of Uzbekistan you need your own transport.
 Either as part of a tour, by taking a private taxi for the day or by hiring a car.

 Public transport to the Chimgan Mountains

 It is not completely impossible to reach the Chimgan mountains by public transport.